Search⌘ K

 Dummy Estimators and Handling Imbalance Class Problem

-Dummy Estimators help us to define a baseline model on the problem at hand.
-We saw them in case of Regression problems too.
-In the case of Classification, we have the following Dummy Estimators.
+Dummy estimators help us to define a baseline model for the problem at hand.
+We saw them in the case of regression problems, too.
+In the case of classification, we have the following dummy estimators:

 • stratified: It predicts the random class label by respecting the training set class distribution.